 While there aren’t the same side effects of certain medical pain relief options to worry about when using natural methods, there are some potential disadvantages to consider:

 - They don’t remove the pain.
-Natural methods can help you cope with the pain of the contractions, but they don’t remove the pain itself unlike medical options like epidurals or opioid drugs.
+Natural methods can help you cope with the pain of the contractions, but they don’t remove the pain itself, unlike medical options like epidurals or opioid drugs.

 - You won’t know how effective they will be.
 You may find that the methods you’ve chosen are not as effective as you had hoped once you go into labour – and there’s not really a way to know that in advance, as the experience of using these forms of pain relief vary a lot between different women.

 - You may have to transfer to have medical pain relief.
-If you’re planning a natural birth at home or in a birth centre but find that the pain is too much to handle, you’ll have to transfer to a labour ward in order to have an epidural or stronger drugs.
+If you’re planning a natural birth at home or in a birth centre but find that the pain is too much to handle, you’ll have to transfer to a labour ward to have an epidural or stronger drugs.

 More from Which?